DataDog/datadog-agent/docs/dev/agent_api.md

 }
 ```

-### Prometheus-style Telemetry
+### Prometheus-style telemetry
-Prometheus style telemetry is exposed at `/telemetry` if and only if the config option
+Prometheus style telemetry is exposed at `/telemetry` if the config option
 `telemetry.enabled` is set to true.

 ```